openlibris/.github/profile/README.md

 OpenLibris is a initiative aimed at crafting open software for all libraries, including home and community libraries.

+## News

+### Oct 28, 2023: Opening a private alpha of OpenLibris

+A private alpha of OpenLibris is coming soon.

 ## FAQs

 ### Where can I download OpenLibris right now?